TomaszPiszczek/OnlineExam/README.md

 # OnlineExam
 ## General Info

 Main purpose of this application is to create environment for teachers and their students to easily manage exams and grades.
 App contain 4 user states: teacher,student,admin,not logged.
-Project is not finished yet.
 #### Teacher can:
 create class and subjects <br />
 create tests <br />